SoftwareAG/c8y-docs/content/dtm/asset-types-bundle/asset-types.md

    For each of the custom property chosen a **Required** check box is displayed on right.
 By default it is unchecked.
    If you enable the checkbox, then during asset creation the custom property has to be defined.

-   If you want to disassociate the custom property, click the **Remove** icon against it.
+   To remove the custom property, click the **Remove** icon next to it.

    To search for specific custom properties type the respective name in the drop-down field.